 As it often happens, when a word becomes commonly accepted, it starts to be abused and politicians (yes, still those…) force the term according to their needs.
 “That attitude is a cancer for the society”, hinting at the devastating force of the illness, at the metastasis, and at the same time bringing out pain and frustration in thousands of people suffering from the illness.

 The weight of words is unbearable when one suffers from an illness, even though today, luckily and thanks to science, it is a curable illness.
 There is hope, there is the actual possibility to consider it as a curable illness, when once it was just incurable.

-We all remember an effective campaign against cigarettes smoke in the 90s.
+We all remember an effective campaign against cigarette smoke in the 90s.
 Almost everywhere there were billboards with a cigarette on a red background.
 The cigarette had a knot shape, stressing the concept of quitting smoking.

 It was not a campaign that shook human sensitivity.

 In fact, in the faster and more cynical present age, in order to impress the viewers at the most, prevention campaigns often rely on the shock effect, using images that create a repulse desire towards the topic.

 A recent US research analyzed the effect that certain strong and explicit messages on smoke damages can have on people.
 Some researchers from Missouri University found out that shocking images can have a counterproductive effect, inducing individuals to remove those messages from their minds.